 Everyone has a unique experience.
 Certainly, we have all bullied, suppressed, and isolated.
-Then, it usually comes from our influence of parents.
+Then, it usually comes from our influence on parents.
 However, we feel it was only yesterday.
 In short, there was a line that separates intermediaries between adults and children.
-Sometimes, we think how difficult it was to grow in a normal environment.
+Sometimes, we think about how difficult it was to grow in a normal environment.
 But also, we try to stay standing in a harsh environment.
 It then had an impact until we became an adult.
 All of that, sometimes, was so memorable.
 And in the end, we all grow up.
-We also wonder if it was that difficult.
+In addition, we also wonder if it was that difficult.
 But, our story of a lifetime finally answered by Barry Jenkins‘ “Moonlight.”

 “Moonlight” isn’t just an ordinary coming-of-age movie.
 Emphasized, this film very focused on drama elements.
 Therefore, it gets monotonous for some people.
 Clearly, “Moonlight” divided into three chapters of Chiron’s life journey.
 Those chapters are Little, Chiron, and Black.
 Next, all of them explore the main character’s childhood, adolescence, and adulthood.
 As an audience, we see every detail of Chiron’s life from his childhood and how he grew up.
 He learns a lot to find his true identity and try to survive in a harsh environment.
 He understands human beings as deeply as possible.